Yet Another Roguelike Tutorial, Part 5

 modulate = entity_definition.color

-This needs to be called within the _init() function:
+This needs to be called within the _init()

-func_init(start_position: Vector2i, entity_definition: EntityDefinition) -> void:
+func _init(start_position: Vector2i, entity_definition: EntityDefinition) -> void:

 centered = false